 We all know by now that white bread isn’t doing us any favors.
 Opt for brown, black or wild rice instead of white, include whole oats, buckwheat and quinoa.
 We also like ancient grains such as millet, farro and amaranth.

 Focus olive oil, avocados, nuts and seeds, and salmon as sources of healthy fats.
 Not a fan of seafood?
 Check out our Omega-3 supplement recommendations here.

 A great way to add some flavor without additional empty calories is to add fresh herbs and spices to your meals.
 Consider it your 1-2 antioxidant rich punch.

 Looking for other ways to supplement an anti-inflammatory diet?
-Check out our top picks for decreasing inflammation, supporting joint health, and improving your body’s stem cells: Supplements that help reduce inflammation and support stem cells.
 If you’d like to create your own personalized nutrition plan, start by filling out the form below.